rnowling/rnowling.github.io/index.md

 <center><img src="/images/photos/nowling.jpg" width="25%" height="25%" /></center>

-After his Ph.D., RJ built on his academic training with four years of industry work.
+After his Ph.D., RJ expanded on his academic training with four years at leading tech companies.
 From May 2014 to August 2016, RJ was a software engineer at
 [Red Hat, Inc.](https://www.redhat.com/) with a focus on open-source software for scalable data processing.
 RJ was part of a group evaluating potential analytics stack using open-source software such as [Apache Spark](https://spark.apache.org/) and the